DSAwaku/dna/zqy_report.md

 The `token_importance` weights ($g_i^{final}$) provide:

 1. **Interpretable Attention**:
-   Quantifies each token's contribution to final prediction
+   Quantifies each token's contribution to final prediction:

    ```math
    \mathcal{I}_i = \frac{\partial y}{\partial h_i} \approx g_i^{final}
    ```
+   The final gating values $g_i^{final}$ approximate the true gradient-based importance scores.
+Actually, we will compare the performance of gate method with gradient-based method for the next step experiment.
+But since cause of high time expenditure and computational expenditure, we didn't finish the experiment in this paper.

 2. **Position-Aware Masking**:
    Explicitly zeros CLS position to prevent self-referential loops: